therealsupermax/AM-Profiles/README.md

 # AM-Profiles
-additive manufacturing slicing profiles for various machines Use Orca Slicer for best results
+additive manufacturing slicing profiles for various machines

+*Use Orca Slicer for best results*

+---

 # How to use
 1) Download your desired profile (.3MF)